krajamut/KafkaEvent_Producer_Consumer/README.md

   - While receiving the data from, it deserializes the data from Avro to POJO format
   - Then it stores the data into MongoDB
   - When post swipe event api is invoked for storing the event manually, it checks for the duplicate entries and overwrite the entries based on Employee number and Swipe Event.
+  - Exposes API for getting all the employee swipe events
+  - Exposes API for getting one specific employee swipe events

 **3. PojoToAvro and AvroToPojo Service**
   - Converts the Pojo model to Avro format which can be referred in serializer and deserializer classes implementation